 HVAC is a complex system that consists of three units that function together to attain the required temperatures in the room.
 There is a small thermostat device mounted on the wall in some houses.
 It detects fall or rise in temperatures above or below the requirement.
 The device sends signals to the coils of the HVAC.
 For example if temperatures rise above the required reading, the thermostat detects and sends the signals to the coils.
 These coils rotate to suck in the hot air through the blower and send it out of the house while the ventilator sucks in clean air and distributes it throughout the house.
-In recent advancements, there are HVAC systems that are fitted with a humidifier and a dehumidifier to control levels of humidity in the room.
+Optionally, some HVAC systems can be fitted with a humidifier and a dehumidifier to control levels of humidity in the room.

 A furnace on the other hand has a thermostat that detects temperature rise or fall.
 It sends the signal to the boiler or the furnace that heats oil or gas.
 The heated gas or oil is distributed throughout the house via a system of pipes, heating up the house in the end.